 The Ministry of Education manages the funding and evaluation of this service.

-The Resource Teachers of Literacy Association provides support and advice to its members with issues that arise for them, and provides annual professional development by arranging an annual conference.
+The New Zealand Resource Teachers: Literacy Association provides support and advice to its members with issues that arise for them, and provides annual professional development by arranging an annual conference.
 To contact the RTLit National Executive, email RTLit National Executive.

-The implementation of the service is done by individual RTLit under the supervision of the management committee who are, in turn, directed by the Ministry of Education through the Professional Practice and Management and Leadership manuals.
+The implementation of the service is done by individual RTLit under the supervision of the management committee who are, in turn, directed by the Ministry of Education through the Resource Teacher: Literacy Manual.

-To be reimbursed for RTLit training, email invoices to the Ministry of Education’s national office, email RT Lit Mailbox.
+To be reimbursed for RTLit training, email invoices to the Ministry of Education’s national office, email RTLit Mailbox.
+More information about what can be claimed can be found on page 60 of the manual.

 Data on students supported by RTLit is collected annually, around December.
 The purpose of this data collection is to identify the nature of the support the RTLit provided to students during the year, and to report on students' outcomes and progress while receiving RTLit support.
 The annual report does not cover all aspects of RTLit work.
 It focuses on the outcome of the students who received the intervention.